 A Priori Justification/A Priori Knowledge

-My current research program develops a new position in metaepistemology, metepistemological constructivism, which offers an alternative to both naturalistic reductionism and expressivism.
+My current research program develops a new position in metaepistemology, a form of evaluativism that offers an alternative to both naturalistic reductionism and expressivism.
 My metaepistemological view provides a framework within which first-order questions such as how a priori justification, the internalist/externalist distinction, reliabilism, and the nature of justified belief are reconceived.

 Best Epistemic Practices for the Financial Services Industry

 My project aims to identify best epistemic practices, namely policies and procedures that facilitate good judgment, for banks and other financial services companies.
 This project has its origins in both my current work on metaepistemology and my experience in the banking industry.
 The overarching goal is to develop a conceptual framework for thinking about practices that foster good judgment in organizations.
 The practical aims are to identify standards and ideals that would promote the healthy functioning of banks and financial institutions.